 Overall, Junction City’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Junction City is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Junction City doesn't have a public transportation system that people use for their commute.

 The percentage of adults in Junction City who are college-educated is close to the national average for all communities of 21.84%: 19.40% of the adults in Junction City have a bachelor's degree or advanced degree.